Kathleen Bragg Murphy

 I am an artist located in the historical city of St. John’s, Newfoundland and Labrador, Canada – the most eastern city in North America.

 My paintings reflect the place where I grew up and where I still reside.

 “Landscapes, the ocean, and memories of my past inspire me to paint.
 They enhance my passion to create diverse subjects wherein I can connect to my history of having grown up in Quidi Vidi Village and my worldly travels.”

 Thank you.
 Enjoy your visit.

-Kathleen (Bragg) Murphy was born in St. John’s, Newfoundland and Labrador, Canada and grew up in the quaint and picturesque village of Quidi Vidi.
-Having grown up in the village, she was inspired by the landscapes and the ocean that she could literally see from her doorstep.
+Kathleen (Bragg) Murphy was born in St. John’s, Newfoundland and Labrador, Canada and grew up in the quaint and picturesque village of Quidi Vidi; one of the oldest fishing villages in North America.
+She was inspired by the landscapes and the ocean that she could literally see from her doorstep.

-Among the highlights of Kathleen’s painting career was one of her first paintings, “Is He Here Yet?,” having been featured on the cover of The Newfoundland Herald’s December 2002 publication.
-“Is He Here Yet?” was also among some of her other paintings which had been selected for use as commercial Christmas cards; others were “Just One More” and “Winter Cascade, Bowring Park.”
+Other highlights of Kathleen’s career include one of her first paintings, “Is He Here Yet?,” having been featured on the cover of The Newfoundland Herald’s December 2002 publication.
+“Is He Here Yet?” was also among some of her other paintings which had been selected for use as commercial Christmas greeting cards; others were “Just One More” and “Winter Cascade, Bowring Park.”